-Jonathan: Just like Daniel mentioned, we need to optimize the margin and you need to have this global view.
-So by displaying the real price for the retailer and the cost applied with the subcontractors it will allow a more fine-tuned approach with the margin by having a margin on the depot level or even on the country level, but even on the zip code level or even on the neighborhood level.
-So it will drastically change the way CFOs, depot managers, Operations will interact with their customers and subcontractors.
+Jonathan: Jonathan: In order to optimize the margin, you need to have this global view.
+So displaying the real price for the retailer and the cost of the subcontractors will allow a more precise calculation of the margin at the depot level or even at the tour or zip level.
+This will drastically change the way depot managers interact with their subcontractors.

 How can you enhance your respective solutions, thanks to this partnership?